IvanKrznaric/MFB/11-homogeneous.md

 \begin{equation*}
 Q(L,K) = c L^a K^b,
 \end{equation*}
 where $a,b,c$ are just some constants.
-Check whether or nor the Cobb-Douglas production function is homogeneous.
+Check whether or not the Cobb-Douglas production function is homogeneous.
 :::

 :::{note} Problem 11.4